 Mysteries are a good place to start as they are often descriptive of specific locations.
 For example the Shinjuku Shark series has many specific locations mentioned from that part of Tokyo.
 Or if you are more literary Murakami’s Colorless Tsukuru Tazaki and His Years of Pilgrimage, also set in Shinjuku.

 - An early work by the Nobel Prize winning author set in Asakusa before the 1923 Earthquake.
 The book contains a handy map.
 Note: the map has one error, the placement of the pagoda is the present one, it was actually more to the east until after WWII.

 - Stories with a supernatural tinge set during the Edo Period mainly in the Fukagawa neighborhood .

 The Curious Casebook of Inspector Hanshichi: Detective Stories of old Edo.

 Honolulu: University of Hawai'i Press, 2007

 - An excellent collection of short stories set in Edo during the latter days of the Tokugawa Shogunate.
-Many locations in the lower, shitamachi, part of the city turn up.
+Many still existing locations in the lower, shitamachi, part of the city turn up.